0rpc/zerorpc-python/README.rst

 zerorpc is a flexible RPC implementation based on zeromq and messagepack.
 Service APIs exposed with zerorpc are called "zeroservices".

-zerorpc comes with a convenient script, "zerorpc-client", allowing to:
+zerorpc can be used programmatically or from the command-line.
+It comes with a convenient script, "zerorpc-client", allowing to:

 * expose Python modules without modifying a single line of code,
 * call those modules remotely through the command line.